- November 15, 2015

 A. The slow line crosses to the downside of the zero line which indicates the intermediate trend is down.
 At this point, you’d want to be looking for pullbacks.

 B. The fast line crosses over the slow line, over the zero line, and hooks back down signifying momentum resuming to the downside.
-The question is: did price rally to a structure area?
+The question is: did price rally to a structured area?
 I didn’t see one on this chart.

 However, I mentioned that we don’t trade inside of a bubble.